 Episode 12: What the 5percent?!?
 Type 2 diabetes and weight loss recommendations

-Episode 13: HAES and Diffusion of Innovations Theory
+Episode 13: Size Inclusive Approaches and Diffusion of Innovations Theory

 One of my favourite theories of social science is the Diffusion of Innovations theory.
 It so beautifully explains how new ideas spread through social groups and populations.
-The adoption of Intuitive Eating and Health at Every Size by individuals and by health and counselling professionals has followed the predictable patterns laid out in this theory.
-This episode I’ll be running through these characteristics and importantly, showing you how you can recognise where someone is on their path towards HAES adoption and how you can most effectively nudge them towards decision-making.
-Listen here by subscribing.
+The adoption of size inclusive approaches (eg Intuitive Eating and Health at Every Size) by individuals and by health and counselling professionals has followed the predictable patterns laid out in this theory.
+This episode I’ll be running through these characteristics and importantly, showing you how you can recognise where someone is on their path towards size inclusive approach adoption and how you can most effectively nudge them towards decision-making.

 Episode 14: Measuring Intuitive Eating: Why, How and When